 Main stream media heralds each new discovery of a signalling molecule as a breakthrough, the reality is that it's a long road to truly elucidating how each discovery fits within their environment.The Ser and Thr kinase AKT, also known as protein kinase B (PKB), was...

+"Many HCPs do not realise that a medicine’s lack of effectiveness is reportable."
 There is a current trend to generate real-world data on medicines.
 This desire is being fuelled both by pharmaceutical companies and healthcare providers.
-In a cash restricted healthcare environment, those reimbursing new drugs want to know that they are getting value...
+In a cash...

-On June 30th, the UK will wake up to another new world, probably less seismic than the EU referendum result, but one that will cause waves.
-In a drive for transparency and openness, the association of the British pharmaceutical industry (ABPI) will publish the amounts...
+"It is unfair to disregard this association as an aberrant finding" On June 30th, the UK will wake up to another new world, probably less seismic than the EU referendum result, but one that will cause waves.
+In a drive for transparency and openness, the...

 It's almost in every detective film or novel, the line where the detective asks the pathologist 'What was the time of death?'.
 The postmortem interval (PMI) as it is defined contains the answer to that question.
 There are several methods to evaluate the...

 The DarkDrug Metres